sighupio/furyctl/README.md

 ### Provisioners

-To deploy all the components, `furyctl` introduces a new concept: `provisioners`.
+To deploy all the infrastructure components `furyctl` uses *provisioners*.
-These provisioners are terraform projects integrated with the `furyctl` binary.
-They can be open (like the cluster EKS provisioner) or enterprise only (like the vSphere cluster, contact sales@sighup.io)
+Provisioners are terraform projects directly integrated with the `furyctl` binary.
+Provisioners can be open-source (e.g. cluster EKS provisioner) or enterprise only (e.g. vSphere provisioner).

 To use an **enterprise** provisioner, you need to specify a token in the `furyctl {bootstrap,cluster} {init,apply,destroy} --token YOUR_TOKEN` commands.